 Public Comment and Announcements

-Weely Announcements: Please send emails with events, announcements, etc. to Debbie Lee
+Weekly Announcements: Please send emails with events, announcements, etc. to Debbie Lee

 Birds in the Albuquerque Reach include flycatchers; less cuckoos (but they are also present).
 Must assume it is occupied.
 Cutting trees counts as take.